You’ve probably heard of The Rule of 3!

 If you’ve trained as a performer, you may know the best ways to practice.
 If not, again, you can learn.

-But either way, remember that you’re not just practicing words on a page.
+But either way, remember that you’re not practicing how to read words.
 You’re practicing how you want to feel when you share your ideas with an audience.

 (Hint: Here’s where to find an entire category of blog posts on practicing.)